rolika/warlock/README.md

 # warlock
-Tool assist to play The Warlock of the Firetop Mountain
+Assisting tool to play The Warlock of the Firetop Mountain.

 This little tool helps along the way of the Fighting Fantasy book.